 Have enough money during your stay in Canada to pay for

-O Living expenses for yourself and accompanying dependants and
+- Living expenses for yourself and accompanying dependents

-O Return transportation for yourself and accompanying dependants
+- Return transportation for yourself and accompanying dependents

 Be law abiding and have no record of criminal activity (you may be asked to provide a Police Clearance Certificate)